How to Blanch Green Beans

 Steps to blanch green beans:

 2) Rinse your fruit or vegetable.
-Since different fruits and vegetables have different blanching times, each type of fruit or vegetable should be blanched separately.
+Since different fruits and vegetables have different blanching times, as shown in the table below, each type of fruit or vegetable should be blanched separately.

 3) Prepare a bowl of ice water while your water is boiling.

-5) Drain the food and the put it into the bowl of cold water, again set the timer according to the chart below.
+5) Drain the food and then put it into the bowl of cold water, again set the timer according to the chart below.

-8) If you are not using the food right away, then put them into freezer safe containers as soon as they have cooled and place them in the freezer.
+8) If you are not using the food right away, then put them into freezer safe containers and seal (while removing as much air as possible from each container) as soon as they have cooled and place them into the freezer.
 Or, blanched vegetables can be refrigerated for use within a few days.

 Recommended Blanching Times